How to Appeal Financial Aid to Get More Money

 Dear Ms. Reynolds,

 I hope this letter finds you well.
-My name is Carly Swift and I am an incoming freshman at College State University.
+My name is Carly Swift and I am an incoming first-year student at College State University.
 I want to first thank you for my admission, as I am thrilled by the prospect of attending CSU for my undergraduate degree in English.

 While I am very grateful for the generous offer of $4,000, it leaves a sizable financial gap that we are no longer able to cover.
 I will now need a minimum of $7,500 this year in order to attend CSU.
 This aid would be enough to cover my tuition, books, and on-campus housing fees.

-Attached is a copy of my father's dismissal letter, as well as his recent pay stubs, which show the reduction in income we are now experiencing.
+Attached are copies of my father's dismissal letter and his recent pay stubs, which show the reduction in income we are now experiencing.
 Please reach out if you require any additional documentation regarding our financial situation.

 As CSU is my No. 1 choice for my undergraduate studies, I hope you will reevaluate my financial aid offer and consider increasing my aid for the upcoming year.
 Thank you for your time and consideration, and I look forward to hearing back from you soon.